Accenture/openathon-2019-angular/boring-theory-2/README.md

 If you think this way, imagine the next scenario:

 > We want to sell a web site to a client.
-After some information exchange we tell the client the range of possible prices before entering into the details for a better estimation.
+After some information exchange, we tell the client the range of possible prices before entering into the details for  better estimation.

 > Then, the client tells us that the son of a neighbor can do the same for half the price.
 We offer our advice against it not only because of losing a business opportunity but because the "neighbor’s son projects" typical endings… In the end, nothing can be done and you lost the client.